Theoretical and observational constraints on early dark energy in $F(R)$ gravity: Hubble tension and Early dark energy

-Before delving into constructing EDE, denoted by $f_{\text{ede}}$, in $F(R)$ gravity, we first consider the scalaron dynamics in the early universe; by early, we mean the period much earlier than DE-dominant epoch with $R\gg R_\mathrm{today}$.
-In the equation of motion for the scalaron~\eqref{eq: trace eq} appears the trace of the energy-momentum tensor, $T_{~\mu}^{\mu}=-\rho+3P$, which behaves as an effective external force.
-As shown in Ref.~\cite{Chen:2022zkc}, this term do not vanish even though $-T_{~\mu}^{\mu}\ll \rho_\mathrm{r}$ deep into the radiation-dominated epoch.
-So, at that time, the scalaron would have already been stabilized at its effective potential minimum, which is slowly evolving.
-At this point, we assume that the scalaron evolution at the background level can be tracked through the time evolution of the effective potential minimum.
-In other words, we only study the spatially averaged field minimum $\varphi_\mathrm{min}=\varphi(R_\mathrm{min})$ by turning off the scalaron dynamics and evaluating $R_{\mathrm{min}}$ through the stability condition,
+Before constructing the EDE scenario in $F(R)$ gravity, we first consider the scalaron dynamics in the early Universe.
+Here, the early Universe refers to the period much earlier than the LDE-dominant epoch, denoted by $R\gg R_\mathrm{LDE}$ in terms of the curvature.
+The equation of motion for the scalaron~\eqref{eq: trace eq} includes the trace of the energy-momentum tensor of matter, $T_{~\mu}^{\mu}=-\rho+3P$, which behaves as an effective external force term.
+Unlike the EDE scalar field in the pure dark sector or the DM-coupled EDE field in Ref.~\cite{Karwal:2021vpk}, the scalaron is universally coupled to matter, including baryons and dark matter, in $F(R)$ gravity.
+Therefore, the scalaron's dynamics differ from those of other EDE scenarios.
+As shown in Ref.~\cite{Chen:2022zkc}, the trace term did not vanish even though $-T_{~\mu}^{\mu}\ll \rho_\mathrm{r}$ deep into the radiation-dominated epoch.
+Momentarily, the successive decoupling effect of the SM particles from the thermal bath would make the scalaron overcome the Hubble friction and drive it to its effective potential minimum, even though the scalaron overshot or was misaligned somewhere far away from its equilibrium value.

-Note that $F(R)>0$ for $R>R_{1}$, where $R_{1}$ is the Ricci scalar at a de Sitter point.
-Likewise, it requires $F_R>0$ and $F_{RR}>0$ to avoid ghosts and tachyons for $R>R_{1}$.
-We shall constrain model parameters theoretically using these three \textit{stability conditions}.